rschristopher/rschristopher.github.io/src/saving/sovereignty/level-6.md

 A metal seed backup ensures your Bitcoin seed phrase withstands disasters that would destroy paper or digital backups.
 By stamping your seed phrase into stainless steel or titanium, you create a resilient, long-term artifact.

-Generic metal stamping, using dog tags or fender washers, enhances security by avoiding commercial Bitcoin seed backup solutions, which may involve unverified supply chains that could compromise privacy.

 ---